anhtdang92/CarPlay_Smart_Home/RING_INTERVENTION_FEATURES.md

-# Ring Intervention Features - CarPlay Smart Home (Polished Edition)
+# Ring Intervention Features - CarPlay Smart Home (Production-Ready Edition)

 ## Overview
-This document outlines the comprehensive and polished Ring intervention features implemented for the CarPlay Smart Home application, enabling users to monitor and control Ring devices directly from their car interface with sophisticated error handling, real-time updates, and enterprise-grade functionality.
+This document outlines the comprehensive and production-ready Ring intervention features implemented for the CarPlay Smart Home application, enabling users to monitor and control Ring devices directly from their car interface with sophisticated error handling, real-time updates, enterprise-grade functionality, and polished user experience.

 ## 🔧 Enhanced Features Implemented